k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <td>dataPlatform</td>
 <td>N</td>
 <td>
 <p>The data platform name.
-When it is populated, only data of the specified data platform is deleted from the Neo4j GraphDB.</p>
+When populated, only the specified data platform's metadata is deleted from the Neo4j GraphDB.</p>
 </td>
 </tr>
 <tr>
 <td>keepManualOverrides</td>
 <td>N</td>
 <td>
-<p>When set to <strong>true</strong>,&nbsp;the manual overrides will not be deleted, so the next time when running discovery on the same interface - they will be automatically applied to it.</p>
+<p>When set to <strong>true</strong>,&nbsp;the manual overrides will not be deleted.
+So the next time when running discovery on the same data platform - the manual overrides will be automatically re-applied to it.</p>
-<p>When set to <strong>false</strong>, the manual overrides will be deleted.</p>
+<p>When set to <strong>false</strong>, the manual overrides will be permanently deleted.</p>
 </td>
 </tr>
 </tbody>